ym2011/web-log-attack-analysis/README.md

 2) python wlaa.py
 3) type the path where your web access log file locates
 4) do web-log-attack-analysis and wait for the result.

+# result and find out more
-5) Search the Payloads to locate,here are some tips for find the location.
+1) Search the Payloads to locate,here are some tips for find the location.
-Windows: Ctrl+ F,type:SQL injection to locate more details, where it's attacked.
+2)Windows: Ctrl+ F,type:SQL injection to locate more details, where it's attacked.
-Linux: more report-202101221717-07895239.txt| grep SQL injection
+3)Linux: more report-202101221717-07895239.txt| grep SQL injection

 ```
 `**** Summary of Inspection ****`